MathieuCrosnier/Projet_MLOps/README.md

 - /initialize_tables_matchesresults_and_fifa

 This endpoint allows to reset both tables [matches_results](#matches_results) and [FIFA](#fifa).

-À compléter !!!!
+It requires administrator rights.

+- /initialize_table_users

+This endpoint allows to reset the table [users](#users).
+It requires administrator rights.

+- /initialize_table_predictions

+This endpoint allows to reset the table [predictions](#predictions).
+It requires administrator rights.

+All the files related to the API are stored in the folder [API](https://github.com/MathieuCrosnier/Projet_MLOps/tree/main/API).

-### DATABASES
+### Databases
-Some important data, needed to use the API, is stored in SQL tables via MySQL.
+Some important data needed to use the API is stored in SQL tables via MySQL.

 4 tables are used:
 #### Matches_results